 This course relates the nursing process to the needs of maternity and pediatric patients and their families.
 Students adapt previously learned skills and knowledge to the observation and direct care of normal- and high-risk populations.
-They apply theory, simulations, and clinical experiences to the clinical practice, decision making, and prioritization of care that are unique to these specialties.
-The integration of students' clinical experiences may include acute, chronic, long-term, and clinic/ambulatory care settings as well as college nursing skills laboratory simulations.
-Non-clinical activities in this course may be presented in an online format.
+The integration of students' clinical experiences may include acute, long-term, and perioperative/ambulatory care settings as well as college laboratory simulations.
+Non-clinical activities may be presented in an online format.